nvansluis/CIS_F5_Benchmark_Reporter/README.md

 Below is a screenshot that shows what the report will look like if sent by e-mail.

 ![Screenshot of the actual report](/assets/screenshot-01.png "Screenhot 01")

+### Recommendations
+Store the script somewhere in the /shared partition.
+The data stored on this partition will still be available after an upgrade.

+### Feedback
+The script has been tested on F5 BIG-IP version 17.x.
+If you have any questions, remarks or feedback, just let me know.